vahidfarajidev/notes-repo/testing/11-mocking-in-unit-tests.md

 ## 🧠 Summary

 - Mocking allows us to **test in isolation**
-- Use tools like **Moq** to create fake versions of services
+- Tools like **NSubstitute** provide friendly APIs
-- You can verify **calls** and **parameters**
+- You can easily verify calls and simulate behavior
-- Helps you **decouple** logic from infrastructure
+- Clean, expressive, and test-friendly syntax

 ---

-Let me know if you'd like to extend this to:
+Let me know if you’d like to explore async mocking or exception testing too!
-- Async method mocking
-- Mocking return values
-- Behavior verification